 You may continue to negotiate with the insurer, but it can be difficult in some cases to reverse its decision.
 As such, it may necessitate discussing your case with an attorney who can determine if the denial was warranted.

 Of course, if it was a serious accident, it’s almost always a good idea to secure legal counsel from the beginning.
-An attorney can handle all the dealings with the insurance company to avoid unjust denials while you focus on your healing and recovery.
+An attorney in Indianapolis can handle all the dealings with the insurance company to avoid unjust denials while you focus on your healing and recovery.

 Hensley Legal Group helps accident victims in Indiana, so give us a call at (317) 472-3333 or contact us online to set up your free initial consultation.